A Projective-to-Conformal Fefferman-Type Construction: The Fef ferman-type construction

+Here we show that our Fef\/ferman-type construction does not preserve the normality in general, see Proposition~\ref{prop-nonnormal}.
+This can be shown directly as we did in a previous version of the article, see \href{https://arxiv.org/abs/1510.03337v2}{arXiv:1510.03337v2}.
+Alternatively, we can treat the construction as the composition of two other constructions via a natural intermediate Lagrangean contact structure.

 A \emph{Lagrangean contact structure} on $M'$ consists of a contact distribution $\mathcal{H}\subseteq TM'$ together with a decomposition $\mathcal{H}=e' \oplus f'$ into two subbundles that are maximally isotropic with respect to the Levi form $\mc{H}\x\mc{H}\to TM'/\mc{H}$.
-Such a structure is equivalently encoded as a normal parabolic geometry of type $(G,P')$, where $G=\SL(n+1)$, $\dim M'=2n-1$, and $P'\subseteq G$ is the stabiliser of a flag of type line--hyperplane in the standard representation $\rr^{n+1}$.
-For suitable choices as in Appendix \ref{matrices}, the Lie algebra to $P'$ consists of matrices of the form
+Such structure on a manifold $M'$ of dimension $2n-1$ is equivalently encoded as a normal parabolic geometry of type~$(G,P')$, where $G=\SL(n+1)$ and $P'\subseteq G$ is the stabiliser of a f\/lag of type line-hyperplane in the standard representation~$\rr^{n+1}$.
+For $n>2$ there are three harmonic curvatures, two of which are torsions whose vanishing is equivalent to the integrability of the respective subbundles $e',f'\subseteq\mc{H}$.
+For $n=2$ there are two harmonic curvatures of homogeneity~4, hence the Cartan connection is torsion-free.
+In that case both~$e'$ and $f'$ are 1-dimensional and thus automatically integrable.

-where $\p\subseteq\g$, the Lie algebra of $P\subseteq G$, appertains to projective structures as before.
-Given a projective Cartan geometry $(\G\to M,\om)$, it turns out the correspondence space $M':=\G/P'$ can be identified with $\mc{P}(T^*M)$ and the Cartan geometry $(\G\to M',\om)$ of type $(G,P')$ covers the natural Lagrangean contact structure.
-See e.g.\ \cite{cap-correspondence,cap-slovak-book} for details.
+On the one hand, $P'$ is contained in $P$, where $P\subseteq G$ is the stabiliser of a ray in $\rr^{n+1}$.
+For suitable choices as in Appendix~\ref{appendixB}, the Lie algebra to~$P'$ consists of matrices of the form

+Given a projective Cartan geometry $(\G\to M,\om)$ of type $(G,P)$, it turns out that the correspondence space $M':=\G/P'$ can be identif\/ied with the projectivised cotangent bundle $\mc{P}(T^*M)$.
+The Cartan geometry $(\G\to M',\om)$ of type $(G,P')$ is regular and thus it covers a natural Lagrangean contact structure on~$M'$.
+In particular, the canonical contact distribution on $\mc{P}(T^*M)$ coincides with~$\mc{H}$ and the vertical subbundle of the projection $M'\to M$ coincides with one of the two distinguished subbundles, say $f'\subseteq\mc{H}$.
+As in general, this construction preserves normality.
+In accord with~\cite{cap-correspondence}, respectively \cite[Section~4.4.2]{cap-slovak-book} we may state: \begin{Proposition} Let $(\mathcal{G}\to M,\omega)$ be a normal projective parabolic geometry and let $(\G\to M',\omega)$ be the corresponding normal Lagrangean contact parabolic geometry.
+The latter geometry is torsion-free if and only if $n=2$ or it is flat, i.e., the initial projective structure is flat. \end{Proposition}